kelveden/milli/README.md

 NOTE: It will ONLY match 2 times at most.
 NOTE: The last request matching the stub will be stored under the id "mycapture" for future reference with `milli.getCapture`.
+NOTE: The response will only be completed after waiting 2000 milliseconds.

 When the stub is matched, vanilli will respond with: